 Sea to Summit Trek And Travel Liquid Soap

 This isn’t a detergent per se, but a travel laundry soap, which could easily be used to wash your clothes whilst on the go quickly.
 The product is small enough to be taken as cabin luggage and is also biodegradable and free of added nasties.
 The bottle is strong, and the lid isn’t going to leak whilst in your bag.

-This particular soap has a green tea fragrance which is light and isn’t overpowering.
-Of course, you can also use this as a regular soap, so you’re getting two products in one.
+This particular soap has a green tea fragrance that is light and isn’t overpowering.
+Of course, you can also use this like a bar of regular soap, so you’re getting two products in one.